 Related Content: * How to add a commenting system to Bubble?

 The most disruptive trend of 20201 is no code.
 Competition is increasing and digital transformation is powerful leverage for companies that aim to stay relevant.
-Additionally in a business world where everyone is time poor, low code and No Code is beneficial.
+Additionally, in a business world where everyone is time-poor, low code and No Code are beneficial.
 80% of organizations state that citizen developers have given IT departments more breathing room.
 No Code tools like Bubble.io has changed the online game considerably.
 With the ability to create forms or data-collection apps, apps that orchestrate business processes and workflows within apps, and apps that replace paper, email, or spreadsheets, the future of No Code is sure to evolve and expand.